How to sell on Facebook Marketplace

 Once you've chosen your listing type, you're ready to enter all relevant details.
-You'll need a title for your item and a price you'd like for it, as well as stating its condition and providing a description.
-This will include its full name and product specification, as well as the colour and any other relevant details.
+You'll need a title for your item, a price you'd like for it, the condition and a description.
+This will include the full name and product specification, as well as the colour and any other relevant details.

-Once you've gone through haggling, make sure to close your deal with the buyer on Facebook Messenger to ensure you've come to an agreement on the price of the item and where you'll be meeting.
+Once you've finished haggling, make sure to close your deal with the buyer on Facebook Messenger, ensuring you've come to an agreement on the price of the item and where you'll be meeting.

-If you're having trouble selling, you can also join Facebook selling groups for your area, which makes it a lot easier to find the right person for your item.
+If you're having trouble selling, you can also join Facebook selling groups for your area.
+These make it a lot easier to find the right person for your item.

 Does Facebook Marketplace charge fees?

 One of the best things about Facebook Marketplace is that it's mostly free to use.
 There are no listing fees and, in most cases, Facebook won't take a cut of your sale.